 3. Find out if there are any writers’ organizations in your community and join.
 This is the best way to meet other writers and find people who have similar interests.
 It’s also a way to find people with whom you can form a critique group.

 4. Learn how to PITCH, and write GREAT query letters, and STRONG Synopsis’s as well, of course, as a great book.
-See the section called QUERY LETTER below for an example of my first and very successful query letter.
+See the section called QUERY LETTER below for an example of my first and very successful query letter (see below).
 Everyone I sent it to requested the full manuscript.

 5. If you want to write romance, join the Romance Writers of America, Romance Writers of Australia, and Romance Writers of New Zealand.
 Ask for membership information.
 If you want to write mysteries, join the Mystery Writers of America.